Space Hulk: Vengeance of the Blood Angels: Reception

 The game's original release for the 3DO divided critics, who generally applauded or jeered the game based on their level of patience for its complex strategic gameplay.
-A reviewer for Next Generation praised the new twists on the first-person shooter formula and summarized that "This title looks great, moves well, and when a demon dies, it actually splatters the walls with its innards.
+A reviewer for Next Generation praised the new twists on the first-person shooter formula and summarized that "This title looks great, moves well, and when a demon dies, it splatters the walls with its innards.
 Very cool."
 The four reviewers of Electronic Gaming Monthly said that the game is far too difficult, but that they greatly enjoyed both the intense strategic gameplay and impressive graphics for the brief moments before their player character was killed each time.
-Scary Larry of GamePro was impressed with the graphics, sound effects, and eerie voice overs, but criticized that the gameplay is too complicated and cerebral, remarking that "throwing technical missions and multiple Terminators into the fray only serves to clog the alien homicide with hulking gameplay."
+Scary Larry of GamePro was impressed with the graphics, sound effects, and eerie voice overs, but criticized that the game-play is too complicated and cerebral, remarking that "throwing technical missions and multiple Terminators into the fray only serves to clog the alien homicide with hulking game-play."
 Maximum instead praised the gameplay, saying it "requires sharp thinking and pure tactics.
 Missions are extensive and are precisely ordered, needing troopers placed in the position to fight off impending alien forces."
 They called it "one of the most substantial titles on the 3DO".
 Andy Butcher reviewed Space Hulk: Vengeance of the Blood Angels for Arcane magazine.
 Butcher declared: "Vengeance of the Blood Angels is superior to its predecessor in almost every respect.
 The main reason for this is that the structure of the game itself has remained largely unchanged and, rather than trying to 're-invent the wheel', the designers have stuck with what works and improved upon it."